diplomaticfellow/diplomaticfellow.github.io/_tabs/about.md

 My team and I were among the top 30 teams globally, selected out of 3,000 participants in the Beamline for Schools competition organized by CERN.
 Our project, titled *"Experimental Test for the Role of Short-Range Correlations in the EMC Effect,"* focused on investigating the fundamental aspects of particle physics.
 Our work was recognized for its scientific innovation and contribution to understanding the EMC Effect.

 ### Nasa Space Apps Challenge Hackathon 2024

+Participated in the NASA Space Apps Challenge Hackathon 2024, collaborating on innovative solutions to realworld space and Earth science challenges.
+• Tools Used: Python, CSS, HTML, MySQLite

+### International Astronomical Search Collaboration (IASC)

+I recently participated in the International Astronomical Search Collaboration (IASC), a fantastic citizen science program.
+During the month-long asteroid search campaign, I examined astronomical data and helped identify new asteroids.

 [In Process]